TrellixVulnTeam/RedPlag_IZD3/README.md

 	- Takes input file as a boilerplate code
 	- Removes the boilerplate from the testfiles
 	- Preserves the functions Declarations and Scoping in the Boilerplate for preprocessing in C++ and Python Pro
-3. Python Pro :
+3. C++ pro :
-	- Does python preprocessing: removes python comments, strips extra newlines
+	- Does C++ preprocessing: removes C++ comments, strips newlines and additional spacings
-	- substitutes variables, and replaces non recursive functions with actual implementation.
+	- Substitutes variables, and replaces functions with actual implementation